 How to Request an Acute Appointment:

-• Please ensure any requests for an Acute Appointment are submitted by 11am to enable us to triage your request as soon as possible.
+Please ensure any requests for an Acute Appointment are submitted as early as possible to enable us to triage your request as soon as possible.

 Once your request is reviewed, our clinical triage team will determine the most appropriate course of action, which may include a same-day telephone or face-to-face appointment with a GP or other healthcare professional (HCP).
 Please note, when submitting an online consultation, patients should be available on the same day to take an initial phone call.
+When submitting the Online Consultation, patients can advise the best time of day for contact, which we will try and honour as best as possible, however this is not always guaranteed.
 Whilst we do deal with the majority of requests on the same day, if the clinical triage team decide to pre-book an appointment for another day, then a message will be sent to the patient advising when this pre-booked appointment has been made for.

 If your condition is life-threatening, always call 999 or visit your nearest A&E department.